7 Ways to Engage your Distributed Team

 Over the past year, the one thing teams have been impacted by the most is the style and mode of communicating with one another.
 We very quickly transitioned from a primarily verbal and often informal communication style to a non-verbal and formal communication style.
 This instant switch in communication style has led to changes in the way we interact within our teams and build relationships with our colleagues.

 This has impacted individuals, teams and organisations on different levels.
 We interviewed team leaders, managers and other key stakeholders from innovative companies such as Google, Atlassian, Stripe and more on core challenges they’ve faced as a result of this change, and what they’ve done to address these changes.
+If you’re looking to connect over some fun online group games, you can check out this link over here.

 This blog is part of a three-part series on fostering rich, informal interactions and emotional connection, which can be difficult to replicate and set up for virtual / hybrid teams but are essential for trust, collaboration, creativity, and culture.